sqliteai/sqlite-extensions-guide/platforms/macos.md

-On recent versions of macOS, the recommended way to load a SQLite extension is through the [.xcframework](https://github.com/sqliteai/sqlite-extensions-guide/blob/main/platforms/ios.md) approach, the same method used on iOS.

-## 🔧 Requirements
+## Requirements

 - Xcode installed
 - SQLite compiled with loadable extension support
 - Swift project (macOS/iOS)

+## macOS and xcframework

+On recent versions of macOS, the recommended way to load a SQLite extension is through the [.xcframework](https://github.com/sqliteai/sqlite-extensions-guide/blob/main/platforms/ios.md) approach, the same method used on iOS.

 ---

-## 🖥️ macOS
+## macOS and dylib

 On macOS, dynamic libraries (`.dylib`) can be loaded at runtime using SQLite’s `sqlite3_load_extension` API.

-### ✅ Step 1: Add Bridging Header (if using Swift only)
+### Step 1: Add Bridging Header (if using Swift only)

 Create a `bridging-header.h` file: